The Wet Dreams of Dish Soap

-The art of anthropomorphizing inanimate objects in commercials has a long history.
-I know what you’re thinking, “a cigar is sometimes just a cigar”.
-That’s true, and an analyst should not always assume that conscious aims are covering for their unconscious ones…
+Anthropomorphism in advertising also has a long history.
+And, I know what you’re thinking, “a cigar is sometimes just a cigar”, that’s true, and I agree that a skeptic shouldn’t always assume that an artist’s conscious aims are covering for their unconscious ones…